Spiryl/pymetr/README.md

-# PyInstrument
+# Pymetr

-PyInstrument is a Python library designed to provide an abstraction layer for the control of various instrumentation.
+Pymetr is a Python library designed to provide an abstraction layer for the control of various instrumentation.
 It uses supports pyvisa, raw sockets, and future support for PXIe/PCIe.
 It is in the earliest of development stages so use with caution.

 ## Features